dime-worldbank/dime-account-admin/README.md

 [here](https://osf.io/e54gy/)
 and/or [here](https://github.com/worldbank/dime-github-trainings).

-## Read first: Two different accounts - different instructions:
+## Read first: Which account is your repo hosted on?

+**Before submitting any request, make sure you know which account your repo is hosted on.**

 DIME repos are typically hosted on the DIME account: https://github.com/dime-worldbank.
 However, a few repos are hosted on the WB account: https://github.com/worldbank.

-Instructions are different depending on whether they are for repos hosted on the DIME account, or for repos hosted on the WB account.
-Each instruction page will say at the top of it whether it is for the DIME account or the WB account.
-**You therefore need to first make sure that you know which account your repo is hosted on.**
+Instructions are different depending on which account your repo is hosted on.
+The instructions will say which account they are for.

 If your repo is hosted on the DIME account the URL to your repo starts with